tjerkok/Rush_Hour/PROCESS.md

 We worked on improving the Breadth First Search algorithm.
 I figured out how to let the BFS only use deepcopy when there'll be a new state after moving.
 If the move created a state that's in the archive, deepcopy will be avoided.

 ### Kika
+Added the priority search and tried serializing, however did this not give us any improvements.

 ### Bob
 At the beginning of the day we worked together trying to improve the Breadth First Search algorithm.
 Then we split up and I was responsible to get out output through the check50 check, so I did that.

 ## 18 january 2021
+### Kika
+We worked on the deadline 'First Algorithm', I focused on writing the text.

 ## 19 january 2021
 ### Tjerko
 Set algorithms in classes

+### Kika
+We discussed what our next steps would be, we chose for implementing Iterative deepening depth search and implemented that.
+Also we adjusted our algorithm by making classes of them with multiple functions.

 ## 20 january 2021
 ### Tjerko